 Any resident of New York State whose private information was, or is reasonably believed to have been, acquired by a person without valid authorization must be notified in accordance with provisions of the New York State Security Breach Law.
 The primary method of notification will be through the mail, but for large breaches affecting more than 500,000 New Yorkers there may be substitute notice through the company's website and the media.

-Entities must also provide written notification to the New York State Department of State Division of Consumer Protection, New York State Attorney General, and the New York State Office of Cyber Security & Critical Infrastructure Coordination.
+Entities must also provide written notification to the New York State Department of State Division of Consumer Protection, New York State Attorney General, and the New York State Division of State Police.

 How Do Breaching Entities Notify the Required State Agencies?